 The brand is well known for its trendy character toys with big heads.
 Various designs are already in high demand and resell for hundreds, if not thousands, of dollars.
 The company recently introduced Digital Pop NFT art.
 Packs of art start at $10, and some buyers will also receive a coin for a physical toy with their purchase.

-Funko shares fell dramatically after Funko revised its earnings-per-share guidance downward for the full year, causing some investment firms to downgrade their recommendations.
+Funko announced cost savings measures, including eliminating excess inventory, as a result of a steep drop in share prices after the company revised its earnings-per-share guidance downward for the full year, causing some investment firms to downgrade their recommendations.
 But analysts who still have faith in the stock consider it undervalued since the decline.
 If they’re right, investors who buy now and hold the stock could be rewarded for their patience.
+Trading at $8.75 as of March 30, the stock has a one-year price target of $11.08, according to Yahoo Finance.

 8. Shopify (SHOP)

-That could be good news for investors, as Shopify is currently beta testing an NFT program that would allow merchants to sell NFTs from their stores.
+Shopify is currently beta testing an NFT program that would allow merchants to sell NFTs from their stores.
 But no matter what the future holds for the NFT market, Shopify seems to have cemented its place as the most popular e-commerce platform.
+But you’ll have to wait to see significant gains on the stock price.

 9. Takung Art (TKAT)